 Our vulnerability analyses are conducted both by sector and from a whole systems perspective.
 Infrastructure assets are evaluated as being either integral components to the resilience of the whole system or associated structures/facilities whose failure would not impact the entire system’s performance.

-For more information on the Foundational Infrastructure Framework please download our paper below, which was recently published in the Sustainable and Resilient Infrastructure journal.
+For more information on the Foundational Infrastructure Framework please download our paper below, which was recently published in the Journal of Sustainable and Resilient Infrastructure.